University of Missouri–Kansas City: Hobo Day and Bum Friday

 One of the best known traditions in the history of UMKC was Hobo Day, later known as Bum Friday.
 The campus-wide event was created as Hobo Day, and it first occurred on May 8, 1935, to celebrate the end of the spring semester.
 Students dressed as hobos throughout the day, and various events and competitions took place.
-The day started with the Hobo parade, and then everyone gathered in the quad where university president Clarence Decker would read a proclamation that he was cancelling classes and turning the university over to the students.
-President Decker was an appropriate master of ceremonies for the day, as he had lived the life of a hobo during a portion of his younger years.
-Events throughout the day included beard growing contests, pie eating contests, glee club performances, skits satirizing campus life, car rallies, talent shows, and athletic contests.
-The Bum Friday Queen and the Most Fascinating Man were crowned, and the day ended with a dance in which students switched out their bum attire for formal wear.
-Awards for the daytime activities were presented at the dance.
-A bonfire closed out the evening.
-In 1951, Hobo Day was renamed Bum Friday, although the activities essentially remained the same.
 In 1982, the Student Life Office put a stop to Bum Friday and replaced it with "Roo Fest", which lacked many of the activities and traditions of Bum Friday and its predecessor, Hobo Day.

 The Bounder Bells

 Alumni members of the former Bounders Fraternity raised nearly $30,000 in donations for the purchase of a Van Bergen 49-bell carillon.
 The Bounder Bells was dedicated on the UMKC campus in May 1989.
 The carillon is located in the tower of the Swinney Recreation Center.
 The bells controlled by an electronic keyboard, and they ring on the hour.
-The bells can also can be programmed to play melodies.
+The bells can also be programmed to play melodies.